Global Automotive Industry Trends: Navigating Change with Digital Innovations

 What Does EV Shift Mean for the Automotive Business

-If you’re selling vehicles, running a fleet, or managing service departments, EVs change how you operate:
+If you’re selling vehicles, managing a fleet, or overseeing service operations, the rise of EVs changes how you run the business.

 Software-Defined and Connected Vehicles: What You Need to Know

-Today’s vehicles aren’t just machines — they’re software platforms on wheels.
+Today’s vehicles are software platforms on wheels.
 Automakers are packing cars with more code than ever, turning them into connected devices that can receive updates, analyze performance, and personalize the driving experience.
-And it’s not just luxury brands doing it anymore — this shift is happening across most brands.
+And it’s not just luxury brands doing it anymore; this shift is happening across most brands.

 That means what you sell, how you maintain it, and how your customers experience it are all tied more closely to tech than traditional mechanics.